 If your intentions are pure, coming from the deepest depths of your Being to grow, to heal, to evolve, to discover parts of you that you have yet to connect with, or perhaps have lost touch with… If you’re approaching the medicine from a sincere place of seeking inner transformation and healing, for your inner evolution and spiritual growth, great!
 Then, and only then, would I recommend that you proceed with seeking out the medicine.

 Once you have that in check, the next way to best prepare is to let go of all expectations from what you will experience.

-You can either have the most beautiful, love-filled, blissful ceremony, and experience depths of love, compassion and Who You Really Are, to a degree that no words can ever fully describe…
+You can either have the most beautiful, love-filled, blissful ceremony, and experience infinite depths of love, compassion and a connection to your highest Divine Truth, to a degree that no words can ever fully describe…

 Or you can vomit all night, and energetically be wrung out of all the things that do not serve you… which of course, is very healing in its own way and will leave you feeling like a brand new being.

 Whatever happens, you will get exactly what you need.
 To learn more about possible Ayahuasca effects, then you can visit this page here.